JoelBrice/JoelBrice/README.md

 ### Hi there 👋
 - 🔭 I am currently heading Expotech Industries where I am trying to build cool things.
 - 🔭 I’m training young CS graduates through a bootcamp on web and data structure.
-- 🔭 I participating in the Beterlsman Tensorflow Machine Learning Scholarship on Udacity
+- 🔭 I'm participating in the Beterlsman Tensorflow Machine Learning Scholarship on Udacity
 - 🌱 I’m currently a Machine Learning and Computer Vision Master student at the University of Johannesburg
 - 👯 I’m looking to collaborate on Machine learning and image processing projects
 - 🤔 I’m looking for help with Machine learning model tuning and optimization